stephband/scribe/README.md

 # Scribe

-Scribe notates music in HTML.
+Scribe renders music notation in HTML.

 Scribe takes a sequence of events – notes, chords, meter changes and so on – and renders notation as symbols in a CSS grid.